Posted by Sarah Brown on 25 Jun '13

 The last few weeks have been wonderful, partly because I had a great trip to the Norwegian Fjords, but mainly because I have been reading two books by Chip and Dan Heath and they have both been thought provoking and inspirational.

-Decisive has prompted me to create a new tool the Decision Improver(c) which I will share with you if you email me.
+Decisive prompted me to create a new tool the Decision Improver(c) which we now use with clients.

 In summary the decision making process they discuss WRAP has the following stages:

 Ask if you can do this and that consider multiple things at one time, get options from your competition, best practice, ideas that have worked for you in the past.

 2 Reality test your assumptions

 Particularly with new services and products the acid test is 'will someone pay for it?' - market research is not the same.
 Actively look for people who disagree and be open to their ideas.
 Ego is a danger in decision making - there are scary statistics about takeovers in the book.

 When we are too close to things we get emotional and often we have short term emotion - will it really matter in 10 years time?
 What are your core values - make sure your decisions fit with them

 4 Prepare to be wrong